 Although weekends are free, you do have the option to volunteer at the hospital on Saturday and/or Sunday.

 Please note: Due to patient safety and local licensing regulations, this placement is primarily a shadowing opportunity.
+Not all doctors have a high level of English.

 Please take note of the project's minimum requirements: